ysasaki/p5-plack-middleware-assets-railslike/README.md

 - expires

     Expiration of the cache and Cache-Control, Expires headers in HTTP response.
     The format of This option is same as default\_expires\_in option of [Cache::Cache](http://search.cpan.org/perldoc?Cache::Cache).
 See [Cache::Cache](http://search.cpan.org/perldoc?Cache::Cache) for more details.

     Default is `'3 days'`.

+# PRECOMPILE

+This distribution includes [assets-railslike-precompiler.pl](http://search.cpan.org/perldoc?assets-railslike-precompiler.pl).
+This script can pre-compile manifest files.
+See perldoc [assets-railslike-precompiler.pl](http://search.cpan.org/perldoc?assets-railslike-precompiler.pl) for more details.

 # MOTIVATION